Explore courses related to TIES Lab and Dr. Timmons' work

 Dr. Timmons provides statistical consulting to graduate students in the FIU Psychology Department and Center for Children and Families.
 Areas of consultation include multilevel modeling, multilevel structural equation modeling, intensive longitudinal data, ambulatory assessment, data science, and machine learning.
 If you are interested in setting up an appointment, email firstname.lastname@example.org with a description of your project and times that you are available to meet.

-Psychology Independent Research (PSY 4916) and Psychology Internship (PSY 4941) are open to current TIES Lab research assistants (fall 2019, spring 2020, summer 2020).
+Research Internship in Psychological Science (PSY 4940) is open to current TIES Lab research assistants.
 In this class, we work as a group to produce research, including collecting data, working with families, processing data, and analyzing data.
-If you are interested in taking either of these classes, you must first complete our application form and be admitted to the TIES Lab.
+If you are interested in taking this class, you must first complete our application form and be admitted to the TIES Lab.
 To view our minimum requirements, visit our join us page.
 New applications must be submitted at least 2 months prior to the first day of the semester.
 To learn more, check out the syllabus.